 3.1.2.
 Web-Based Filing

-Agencies with electronic case management systems for their internal processes often develop frontend interfaces for these systems that allow parties or their representatives to directly file documents to the official docket.
+Agencies with eCMSes often develop front-end interfaces for these systems that allow parties or their representatives to directly file documents to the official docket in the eCMS.

 The complexity of these systems ranges widely between agencies.